gilnam74/vex-sneppet/Pipeline-tutorials.md

 # Intro
-This section contains pipeline related tutorials.
+This section contains `Eve pipeline` related tutorials.

 ## Installation
 Currently `Eve` designed to be run on Windows OS.
 Here is the list of things you need to have before pipeline will works.